fahrirusliyadi/fr-multi-bank-transfer-payment-gateways-for-woocommerce/README.txt

 == Installation ==

 1. Upload `fr-multi-bank-transfer-payment-gateways-for-woocommerce` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the *Plugins* menu in WordPress
 1. Go to *WooCommerce* &rarr; *Settings* &rarr; *Payments* &rarr; and enter the *number of additional bank transfer gateways*.
-Refresh the page after saving this option.
-The additional bank transfer payment gateways will be added after the page has been refreshed.
+The additional bank transfer payment gateways will be added after you save the settings.

+== Frequently Asked Questions ==

+= Uninstallation Instructions =

+1. Deactivate and delete the plugin through the *Plugins* menu in WordPress

 == Screenshots ==